Image

-Biblical fasting always has to do with eliminating distractions for a spiritual purpose; it hits the reset button on our soul and renews us from the inside out.
-It also enables us to celebrate the goodness and mercy of God and prepares our hearts for all the good things God desires to bring into our lives.
-Remember, your personal fast should present a level of challenge, but it is very important to know your body, your options, and, most importantly, to seek God in prayer and follow what the Holy Spirit leads you to do.
+Biblical fasting is about removing distractions for a spiritual purpose—it resets the soul, renews us from the inside out, and makes room for God’s power to work in us.
+Fasting helps us focus, hear more clearly, and walk in the strength and direction the Spirit provides.
+It also allows us to celebrate God’s goodness and prepares our hearts for all He wants to do.
+Your personal fast should be a challenge, but it’s important to know your body, your options, and most of all, to seek God in prayer and follow the lead of the Holy Spirit.

 Scripture References About Fasting